-The world’s largest YMCA in the Rocky Ridge neighborhood of Calgary opened in 2017, topped by a 284,000 square foot double curved glulam roof.
+The YMCA in the Rocky Ridge neighbourhood of Calgary opened in 2017, topped by a 284,000 square foot double-curved glulam roof.
 Girder connections and purlin-to-girder connections were developed using 1800 RICON S VS connectors with the assistance of our team, assuring a practical and economical result.

 The Punjabi Market in Vancouver is one of the first CLT hybrid structures in North America, combining conventional stick frame wall elements and CLT floor elements.
 MyTiCon’s yoke system provided a safe and easy lifting solution.